softwarefactory-project/scrum-tools/review_retro_automation/README.md

 ## pads2summaries.py

 Fetches our pads and prepares or publishes them to Mojo.
+Also creates a new sprint on taiga.

 ### Usage